-Climbing information for this peak is found on pages 157 to 159.
+Climbing information for this peak is on Pages 157-159 of the book.

-This very photogenic peak stands just to the west of an equally photogenic cirque.
+This very photogenic peak stands just to the west of an equally-photogenic cirque.
 The cirque is surrounded by McGown Peak on the west, the McGown Tower (photo below) on the south and Peak 9820 on the east.
 The East Face and the Northeast Diagonal Couloir are the two routes listed in the book.
-See the link below for Elijah Weber’s excellent photographic trip report for climbing the couloir.
-Farther down the page you will find photos by Dan Paulson documenting the East Face Route.
+See the link below for Elijah Weber’s excellent photographic trip report for climbing the Northeast Diagonal Couloir.
+Farther down the page, you will find photos by Dan Paulson documenting the East Face Route.
+USGS Stanley Lake

-McGown Peak from Peak 9820 looks much different than it does from the valley.
+McGown Peak as viewed from Peak 9820 looks much different than it does from the valley.

-The McGowan Tower sits on the south side of the McGown cirque.
-I do not know if it has been climbed.
+The McGown Tower sits on the south side of the McGown cirque.
+I don’t know if it has been climbed.

 Looking down into the cirque from Peak 9820.

-Yet, another view of the peak from the trail approach.
+Yet another view of McGown Peak from the trail approach.

-This shallow ponds found in the McGown Cirque is passed when climbing the east face route.
+This shallow ponds found in the McGown Cirque are passed when climbing the East Face Route.

-McGown East Face.
-The peak’s east face is ill defined in its lower slopes and there are a number of lines that you can follow.
+The East Face of McGown Peak.
+The peak’s East Face is ill-defined in its lower slopes and there are a number of lines that you can follow.
 Dan Paulson Photo

-As you ascend the face it narrows and funnels toward the summit block.
+As you ascend the East Face, it narrows and funnels toward the summit block.
 Dan Paulson Photo

-The summit block involves a short section of Class 3 climbing.
+The summit block requires a short section of Class 3 climbing.
 Dan Paulson Photo

-This fully is full of deteriorated granite and care is needed to avoid slipping.
+This gully is full of deteriorated granite; care is needed to avoid slipping.
 Dan Paulson Photo